AbraWalker/bootcamp-dei-project/README.md

 - [Sources and References](#SOURCE)

 ## USER STORIES
-User stories are further explored in the project's dedicated board.
+User stories are further explored in the project's dedicated <a href="https://github.com/users/AbraWalker/projects/6" target="_blank">board.</a>

 - As a visitor, I want the webpage to be easy to navigate, so I can look up specific information about the topics I’m interested in.
 - As a person unfamiliar with the community, I want a basic introduction to keywords and phrases used to describe LGBTQ+ people.